sirbread/emojibot/README.md

   retrieves details about a custom emoji, such as creation date, author, and ID.

 ## acknowledgements
-inspiration from @hackclub's emojibot. all credit for the idea goes to the creator of emojibot in the slack.
+inspiration from @hackclub's emojibot. all credit for the idea goes to the author of emojibot, B Smith, in the slack.